Structural Liveness of Conservative Petri Nets

-\end{lemma} We note that the ``rank'' bound $r$ in Lemma~\ref{lem:smallsolution} satisfies $r\leq\min\{m,n\}$.
-There is also a bound on the solutions of a conjunction of inequality constraints, $Bx\geq b$, in~\cite{DBLP:conf/rta/Pottier91}, but with the exponent $m$; this is not convenient for us when $m$, the number of constraints, is much larger than $n=d$, the dimension related to our problem.
-Therefore in Section~\ref{sec:smallsolutions} we provide a proof of the following theorem: \begin{theorem} Any satisfiable $d$-dim linear system $S$ has a solution $x\in\setZ^d$ such that $\norm{1}{x}\leq \mlcm{S}\cdot\left(d+\left(2+d+d^{\,2}\cdot\nnorm{S}\right)^{2d+1}\right)$. \end{theorem}
+\end{lemC} Note that the rank bound $r$ in Lemma~\ref{lem:smallsolution} satisfies $r\leq\min\{m,n\}$.
+There is also a~bound on the solutions of a conjunction of inequality constraints, $Bx\geq b$, in~\cite{DBLP:conf/rta/Pottier91}, but it involves an exponent of $m$.
+This is not convenient for us when $m$, the number of constraints, is much larger than $n=d$, the dimension of our problem.
+Therefore in Section~\ref{sec:smallsolutions}, we provide a proof of the following theorem: